-Apparently, the SET DV spouse visa requirements for ILR as a victim of domestic violence are:
+Apparently, the SET DV spouse visa requirements for ILR as a victims of domestic violence are:

 - be residing in the UK

 - an applicant needs to furnish a valid ILR application as a victim of domestic violence;

 - the application must not fall for refusal under any of the grounds stated in Section S-LTR: Suitability-for leave to remain; and

 - the applicant must meet all of the requirements of Section E-DVILR: Eligibility for ILR as a victim of domestic violence.

 - E-DVILR.1.2. the applicant must have been last granted a limited leave:

 - as a partner (other than a fiancé(e) or proposed civil partner) of a British Citizen or a person settled in the United Kingdom;

 - to enable access to public funds pending application under DVILR; or